- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular system monitoring and alerting provide early detection and proactive measures to prevent data loss events on NAS Buffalo TeraStation TS-QVH12TL/R6 devices.
 It helps maintain the integrity and availability of data, ensuring business continuity and minimizing the impact of potential data loss incidents.

-Although NAS TeraStation TS-QVH12TL/R6 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-QVH12TL/R6 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -